-The construction of the Keck, Subaru, Gemini North, and NASA Infrared Telescopes each resulted in the movement of more than $7,646 \text{ m}^3 (10,000 \text{ yd}^3)$ of earth; both cutting and filling altered the appearance of the summit area.
+The construction of the Keck, Subaru, Gemini North, and NASA Infrared Telescopes each resulted in the movement of more than 7,646 m3 (10,000 yd3) of earth; both cutting and filling altered the appearance of the summit area.
 Grading and filling for the Keck Telescopes leveled approximately 1.1 ha (2.8 ac) and cut as far as 11 m (35 ft) below the surface on the slope of one summit cone, Pu'u Hau'oki.
-The presence of these telescopes within the summit area continues to affect the performance of cultural practices.
-Nevertheless, the mountain retains a very rich traditional history with many archaeological sites, undoubtedly including some that have yet to be discovered.
+The presence of these telescopes within the summit area continues to affect the performance of religious and cultural practices.